Skin conditions caused by stress and anxiety

 For some people, stress can cause symptoms affecting the skin.
 If you have a condition like acne or eczema, you might’ve noticed that in periods of high stress your symptoms get worse.
 The opposite may also be also true: when your skin symptoms get worse, you feel more stressed, leading to a negative spiral of symptoms.

 If you’re struggling to manage your skin condition and the stress surrounding it, read on.
-We’ve put together a simple guide to both.
+We’ve put together a simple skincare advice, mental health advice, and information on the impact how you’re feeling can have on your skin and how to treat these flareups.

-It’s widely agreed that stress affects your skin – in a recent survey quoted by Patient, 90% of healthcare professionals agreed that feeling very stressed can exacerbate skin conditions.
+It’s widely agreed that stress can affect your physical health, and your skin is definitely part of this.
+In a recent survey quoted by Patient, 90% of healthcare professionals agreed that feeling very stressed can exacerbate skin conditions.

 It’s believed that stress can impact our physical health and affect our skin in a couple of ways: